Rashid bin Mohammed Al Maktoum: Sport

 Rashid was a well-known sports figure in the UAE.
 He participated in a number of International and local Equestrian Endurance competitions winning a number of laurels.
 His greatest achievement was winning two gold medals in the 2006 Asian Games 120 km Endurance individual mixed as well as 120 km Endurance Team Mixed events.
 He owned Zabeel Racing, the Dubai stables where his horses were trained.
 Rashid led the individual owners list an unprecedented five times with over 428 wins.
 He was also a football fan; his favourite club was Manchester United.

 In January 2006 Rashid was appointed president of the UAE Olympic Committee but he later resigned from his position.
 He also served as president of Dubai Cultural and Sports Club.

 Death

-According to the United Arab Emirates state news agency WAM, Rashid died of a heart attack on the morning of 19 September 2015.
-He was 33 years old.
-Yemeni media claimed Rashid was killed by Houthi forces in Marib province of Yemen.
-Other sources claimed that he was a drug user.
+Rashid died of a heart attack on the morning of 19 September 2015 at the age of 33.

 A three-day mourning period was declared in Dubai upon his death, and the United Arab Emirates flags were flown at half mast.
-Funeral prayers were held after Maghrib prayers at Zabeel Mosque.
+Funeral prayers were held at Zabeel Mosque.
 His burial took place on the same day in Bur Dubai's Umm Hurair cemetery.